-• OPTION 2 - WHEN THE CAUSE OF DEATH IS UNCONFIRMED: Dear Parents, I am writing with great sadness to inform you that one of our students,has died.
-Our thoughts and sympathies are with [his/her] family and friends.
-All of the students were given the news of the death by their teacher in [advisory/homeroom] this morning.
-I have included a copy of the announcement that was read to them.
-The cause of death has not yet been determined by the authorities.
-We are aware that there has been some talk about the possibility that this was a suicide death.
-Rumors may begin to circulate, and we have asked the students not to spread rumors since they may turn out to be inaccurate and can be hurtful and unfair toas well as [his/her] family and friends.
-We'll do our best to give you accurate information as it becomes known to us.
-Members of our Crisis Response Team are available to meet with students individually and in groups today as well as over the coming days and weeks.
-Please contact the school office if you feel your child is in need of additional assistance; we have a list of school and community mental health resources. ( Information about the funeral service will be made available as soon as we have it.
-If your child wishes to attend, we strongly encourage you to accompany him or her to the service.
-If the funeral is scheduled during school hours, students who wish to attend will need parental permission to be released from school.
-Please do not hesitate to contact me or one of the school counselors with any questions or concerns.
+OPTION 2 - WHEN THE CAUSE OF DEATH IS UN CONFIRMED: Dear Parents, I am writing with great sadness to info Our thoughts and sympathies are with orm you that one of our students, n [his/her] family and friends. has died. ys of the death by their teacher in [advisory/homeroon announcement that was read to them. ı] this some talk about the possibility that this asked the students not to spread rumo etermined by the authorities.
+We are aware that there is was a suicide death.
+Rumors may begin to circulate, ors since they may turn out to be inaccurate and can beas well as [his/her] family and friends.
+We'll do and we have hurtful and today as well as over the coming days a are available to meet with students individually and is and weeks.
+Please contact the school office if you feel y ave a list of school and community mental health resou our child is to attend, we strongly encourage you to will be made available as soon as we have it.
+If your che accompany him or her to the service.
+If the funeral is to attend will need parental permission to be release scheduled Please do not hesitate to contact me or r one of the school counselors with any questions or concerns.
 Sincerely, [Principal]